viswanathct/json-transformation-schema/ReadMe.md

 ## Keys

-* JST focuses on transformations, where as most JSON Schema implementations focus on validation.
+* JTS focuses on transformations, where as most JSON Schema implementations focus on validation.

-* JST is a superset of JSON Schema.
+* JTS is a superset of JSON Schema.

 * Structure the transformation document to resemble the final document, for easier development and maintenance.